centminmod/centminmod-fail2ban/readme.md

 **Cloudflare Firewall Rule Limits**

-* Note, Cloudflare Firewall has Rule limits og 50,0000 IPs per CF Account as outlined [here](https://support.cloudflare.com/hc/en-us/articles/217074967).
+* Note, Cloudflare Firewall has Rule limits of 50,0000 IPs per CF Account as outlined [here](https://support.cloudflare.com/hc/en-us/articles/217074967).
 So you may need to drastically lower the failban jails' relative bantime durations if you intend to use Cloudflare Firewall with fail2ban.

 **Cloudflare Firewall API Usage**